KolibriOS/kolibrios/programs/games/codemaster/ReadMe.txt

 * 24-27 years of programming experience,
 recreationally in my freetime.
 Made 1,000s of programs, given 100s of examples away for free while poor.
-Never been paid.
+Never been paid for programming.

 Thanks.
 Happy new years!
 ===========================================================